binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

   Some of the following risks will threaten the sanity of these people if countermeasures are not employed.

 ## 2. SSM Identify Risks
-Go through the same process as we did at the top level, in the 30,000' View chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), but for Web Applications.
+Go through the same process as we did at the top level, in the 30,000' View chapter of [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), but for Web Applications.
 [MS Application Threats and Countermeasures](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_008) is also useful.

 The following are the OWASP Top 10 vulnerabilities for 2003, 2004, 2007, 2010, 2013 and 2017.

+&nbsp;

 ![](images/OWASPTop10OverTime.png)

+&nbsp;

 As you can see, there are vulnerabilities we continuously fail to remove.
 I have listed them in order from most to least consistently addressed: